impierce/openid4vc/oid4vc-manager/README.md

 signed statements about the holder, offering verifiers the ability to verify their authenticity.
-The overarching goals include strengthening user control and privacy over identity information, optimizing identity verification for efficiency and security, and establishing a universal framework for identification, authentication, and authorization in both the digital and real world.
+The overarching goals include strengthening user control and privacy over identity information, optimizing identity verification for efficiency and security, and establishing a universal framework for identification, authentication, and authorization in the digital, as well as in the real world.

 In this library, you'll find Rust implementations for several critical DCP specifications, including:
 * [OpenID for Verifiable Credential